 Are there successful strategies to monetize an audience?
 Absolutely.
 And should you as a business owner have a strategy for monetizing your audience?

-Initially — your goal should be to build audience – even if it is a small one – with the goal of being helpful to your audience.
-It is not about numbers…it is about relationship.
-It is about you investing into your audience…all of your knowledge…everything you can pour into your relationship with them with the sole goal of being helpful.
+Initially — your goal should be to build an audience – even if it is a small one – with the goal of being helpful to your audience.
+It is not about numbers…it is about the relationship.
+It is about you investing in your audience…all of your knowledge…everything you can pour into your relationship with them with the sole goal of being helpful.

 And then guess what?
 When you do that over time – and your audience sees and hears how sincere you are – and that you have their best interests at heart – when you have something to sell…maybe it’s an in-person workshop, maybe your and your team are rolling out a new service offering, or you’re launching a book…whatever…your audience – not everyone of course – but a chunk of your audience will be eager to support you.

 But it is because you invested in them first – way, way, way before you ever asked them to invest in you.

 Now, with that said – are there some time tested proven strategies that can help you and your team build an audience from scratch?
 Yes, there definitely are.

 Just you and me – exploring what my Predictive ROI team and I have tested, adjusted, re-tested, adjusted, tested again – and applied at scale over the last several years to help us learn how to build an audience from scratch.

 And as always – I will share the details with you in full transparency so you can take the strategies and tactical steps right out of this solocast – and apply them into your business.

 But before I do that – I need to share a couple of updates with you regarding this podcast, Onward Nation – and – how it connects back into Predictive ROI’s strategy to Double Down in 2019.